To be eligible for an HSA, you must meet the following requirements, as defined by the IRS:

-- Are covered by an HSA-qualified high-deductible health plan (HDHP) on the first day of a given month.
+- You must be covered under a qualifying high-deductible health plan (HDHP) on the first day of the month.

-- Are not enrolled in Medicare, TRICARE or TRICARE for Life.
+- You are not enrolled in Medicare, TRICARE or TRICARE for Life.

-- Do not have a health care flexible spending account (FSA) or health reimbursement account (HRA).
+- You do not have a health care flexible spending account (FSA) or health reimbursement account (HRA).
 Alternative plan designs, such as a limited-purpose FSA or HRA, might be permitted.

 Coverage of adult children

 Health care reform legislation passed in 2010 allows adult children up to age 26 to be covered by parents’ health plans, including high-deductible plans.

 The tax laws regarding HSAs have not changed, however an adult child must still be considered a tax dependent in order for his or her medical expenses to qualify for payment or reimbursement from a parent’s HSA.

 If you are under age 26 and covered by a parent’s HSA-eligible, high-deductible health plan, you may be able to open and fund an HSA yourself and can contribute up to the IRS family maximum.
 The criteria above still apply.
 Consult a knowledgeable benefits consultant or tax advisor.